Change Brexit deal to stop critical blow to UK car industry, Vauxhall warns

 Electric cars and batteries were among the final parts of the Brexit deal agreed between then Prime Minister Boris Johnson and President of the European Commission Ursula von der Leyen in 2020.

-Sir Keir said there was “too much by way of barriers”, saying they needed to be torn down in any update to the Brexit deal.
-He said a future Labour government would look to “make things here in Britain” to ensure a strong domestic supply chain.

-An economics academic has warned there is an “existential threat to the UK car industry”.
+Mr Holden told LBC: “I'm sure that there are further tweaks that could be made… if more work needs to be done, I'm absolutely certain that the Business and Trade Secretary will do that over the coming days and weeks.”

-Professor David Bailey, professor of business economics at the Birmingham Business School, said increased tariffs and stricter rules in post Brexit trading agreements will put British manufacturers at a competitive disadvantage.
+David Bailey, professor of business economics at the Birmingham Business School, told the BBC’s Today programme that increased tariffs and stricter rules in post Brexit trading agreements will put British manufacturers at a competitive disadvantage.

-From 2024 cars must include 59% locally produced materials and components, such as batteries, to avoid a 10% export tariff on cars exported to the EU from the UK.

-“I think there is a kind of existential threat to the UK car industry,” he told the Today programme.
+He said: “I think there is a kind of existential threat to the UK car industry.

 “The rules in the Brexit agreement don’t help the UK car industry either.
 If they can’t meet those rules, they’ll face a 10% tariff on cars made in the UK and exported to the EU and vice versa.
 That will put the UK at a competitive disadvantage.”